 Coffee producers can use this to communicate and authenticate the quality, origin, and pricing of their coffee to buyers.
 In turn, it can assure producers that the buyer is committed to (and can afford) the purchase.
 Businesses such as iFinca are already using the technology to connect producers to global markets and ensure they get fair prices for their crops.

 Technology will also encourage the development of smart agriculture.
 This is evident through farmers adopting sensors and using unmanned aerial vehicles or drones to monitor and record everything from fruit size to crop health.
 It’s already being used to help Kenyan farmers record their expenses, revenues, and yields – and in turn use this information in their loan applications.

 Farmer picking cherries at the Jiwaka Coffee Limited mill in Jiwaka Province in the Waghi valley.
 Credit: Tim Bieber

 As the usage of such data and data collection tools become more widespread and its costs decrease, this could represent an enormous opportunity for coffee producers to improve their crop quality and overall sustainability.
 Whether the data is acquired through cutting-edge technology or tried and tested methods, it’s what the producer does with it that will make the biggest difference.

 Enjoyed this?
 Read How Coffee Producers Can Adapt to Climate Change

 Article written by Miguel A. Hernández Zambrano.
 All quotes from Juan Vargas and Iris Alvarez translated from Spanish by the writer.
-Featured photo: Jiwaka Coffee Limited mill in Jiwaka Province in the Waghi valley, photo by Tim Bieber
+Featured photo caption: Jiwaka Coffee Limited mill in Jiwaka Province in the Waghi valley.
+Feature photo credit: Tim Bieber

 Want to read more articles like this?
 Sign up for our newsletter!